veudal/SecretChat/README.md

 # Getting started

-- Install the [.exe file](https://github.com/SagMeinenNamen/SecretChat/raw/main/SecretChat.exe) and start it.
+- Start the [download here](https://github.com/SagMeinenNamen/SecretChat/raw/main/SecretChat.exe) and open the file.
-- Now you just have to change your username and a code that you will receive from me (just ask).
+- Now you just have to set your username and a code that you will receive from me (just ask).
 - Now you are ready to go.